,

 • Put the cover plate back.

-Note: The above instructions refer to a gas water heater equipped with the Honeywell gas control valve.
-The procedure might be similar for a model with different gas control valve types.
+Note: The above instructions pertain to a gas water heater equipped with the Honeywell gas control valve.
+While the procedure may be similar for models with different types of gas control valves, it is essential to consult the specific manufacturer’s instructions for accurate guidance.

 • Locate the gas control valve found at the bottom of your water heater.